-As of February 28, 2021, the balance of the Company's advances for improvements, including interest, net of reimbursements from the Sky Ranch CAB, to the Sky Ranch CAB totaled \$21.5 million.
+As of May 31, 2021, the balance of the Company's advances for improvements, including interest, net of reimbursements from the Sky Ranch CAB, to the Sky Ranch CAB totaled \$21.3 million.
 The advances have been used by the Sky Ranch CAB to pay for construction of public improvements.
 The Company submits specific costs for reimbursement to the Sky Ranch CAB which have been certified by an independent third-party.
 Previously, the reimbursable expenditures funded by the Company were expensed through Land development construction costs and project management revenue and interest income were not recognized as the reimbursement was deemed contingent on a sufficient tax base and or the issuance of municipal bonds for collectability to be reasonable assured.
 Additionally, the Sky Ranch CAB is contractually obligated to utilize any available funds not otherwise pledged to payment of previously issued bonds, used for operation and maintenance expenses, or otherwise encumbered, to reimburse the Company.
-As the collectability of reimbursable expenditures incurred to date for the first development phase of Sky Ranch is determined to be probable, the Company has recognized the remaining \$21.5 million as Notes receivable - related party and recognized \$1.6 million as Project management revenue, \$1.0 million as Interest income, and \$18.9 million as Other income.
+As the collectability of reimbursable expenditures incurred to date for the first development phase of Sky Ranch is determined to be probable, the Company has recognized the remaining reimbursable costs, project management fees, and interest.
+The Company recognized an increase of \$0.6 million to the Note receivable - related party with the offsetting entry being to Project management revenue and other income during the three months ended May 31, 2021, for a note receivable balance of \$21.3 million.
 For the second phase and beyond, the Company will continue to assess the collectability of reimbursable public improvement expenditures.
 The Sky Ranch CAB has an obligation to repay the Company but the ability of the Sky Ranch CAB to repay the Company before the contractual termination of December 31, 2060 is dependent upon the establishment of a tax base or other fee generating activities sufficient to recover reimbursable costs incurred.
 Costs incurred will be recognized as Land development inventories or Notes receivable - related party, dependent upon whether collectability is deemed to be reasonably assured.
+In addition to the note receivable balance of \$21.3 million, the Sky Ranch CAB is obligated to refund the Company \$0.5 million for the reimbursement of construction costs from the South Metropolitan Water Supply Authority ("SMWSA").
+These costs will be distributed to the Sky Ranch CAB upon the accept

-Refer to Note 3 - Revenue Recognition for a summary of reimbursable costs incurred to date, payments made from the Sky Ranch CAB, and any outstanding reimbursable amounts.
+Refer to Note 4 - Revenue Recognition for a summary of reimbursable costs incurred to date, payments made from the Sky Ranch CAB, and any outstanding reimbursable amounts.

 In September 2018, effective as of November 13, 2017, the Company entered into an Operation Funding Agreement with the Sky Ranch CAB obligating the Company to advance funding to the Sky Ranch CAB for operation and maintenance expenses for the 2018 and 2019 calendar years.
 All payments are subject to annual appropriations by the Sky Ranch CAB in its absolute discretion.
 The advances by the Company accrue interest at the rate of 6% per annum from the date of the advance.
-As of the February 28, 2021 and August 31, 2020, the balances included in Notes receivable - related parties, related to the Operation Funding Agreement are immaterial.
+As of the May 31, 2021 and August 31, 2020, the balances included in Notes receivable - related parties, related to the Operation Funding Agreement are immaterial.

-NOTE 9 - SIGNIFICANT CUSTOMERS
+NOTE 10 - SIGNIFICANT CUSTOMERS